 There are a number of reasons why people experience dizziness.
 Understanding the causes of dizziness can assist in providing some peace of mind about the necessary course of action.

 One of the most common causes of dizziness is a quick movement of the head, compelling tiny calcium crystals in the inner ear to move around.
-When this happens, a doctor carefully shifts the patient’s head and body to return the crystals to their proper place.
+When this happens, a provider carefully shifts the patient’s head and body to return the crystals to their proper place.

 Another reason for dizziness may be Meniere’s disease, a disease of the inner ear causing vertigo.
 It is often diagnosed by number and frequency of symptoms but also with hearing tests, MRIs and CT scans.
 Doctors treat it with medications, dietary restrictions and other lifestyle changes to improve the condition.

 If you start feeling dizzy while exercising, it could be a symptom of dehydration.
 The dizziness sensation might be accompanied by lightheadedness, confusion, little to no urination, weakness and extreme thirst.
 If these symptoms are present, a healthcare professional may opt to do a full physical exam or a complete blood count test, also known as a CBC blood test.
-This test evaluates a patient’s comprehensive health condition and gives the doctor guidance on how to proceed with treatment or diagnosis.
+This test evaluates a patient’s comprehensive health condition and gives the provider guidance on how to proceed with treatment or diagnosis.

 Certain blood pressure medications have a side effect of dizziness and should always be considered in instances where it is relevant.
 In more serious cases, blood pressure can be elevated enough for concern of stroke.
 If an individual is suddenly having trouble walking or keeping his balance, healthcare professionals can perform a blood pressure test to check the patient’s systolic and diastolic readings to ensure levels are OK.